What Is Beef or Meat Meal in Dog Food?

 Should I Feed My Dog Meat Meal?

 To make an informed choice regarding new dog food, you can inquire about the meal ingredients from the pet food manufacturer.
-It is acceptable¹ to feed your dog a pure kibble diet, which can also be mixed up with cooked meat, vegetables, and rice.
+It is widely acceptable to feed dogs a pure kibble diet, since the complete and balanced ones are designed to provide at least the minimal nutrients that dogs need.
+But a kibble diet can also be mixed with cooked meat, vegetables, and rice.
+If your budget allows for it, it’s often considered best to feed them a complete and balanced fresh food diet.

 Final Thoughts